timmcginley/41936/Project/Brief.md

 # Project Brief 2025

-he project is for it needs to provide space for students and researchers.
+The project is for it needs to provide space for students and researchers.
 It is not officially attached to any department at DTU, a bit like skylab but without the focus on supporting start ups.

 ## Researcher Space